fauna/fauna-js/README.md

 ## Set-up and Dependencies
 This driver is not yet hosted on npm.
 To use it in a toy app clone this repo and add a file system dependency from a node application.

-For example: `yarn install file://path-to-your-clone`
+For example: `yarn add file://path-to-your-clone`

 ## Pre-requisites